 - A food intolerance generally impacts your digestive system, causing symptoms such as bloating or diarrhea.
 With a food intolerance, you may also be able to eat small amounts of the food without issue.

-- An allergy attacks your immune system and causes swelling, hives, itchy mouth and throat.
-With food allergies, a reaction can be life-threatening, even if previously, reactions have been mild.
+- Allergic food reactions can cause swelling, hives, itchy mouth and throat.
+With food allergies, a reaction can be life-threatening, even if previous reactions have been mild.

-Regardless of the symptoms, Dr. Pfuetze says, if you have any reaction, you should see your doctor for possible allergy testing and a definitive diagnosis.
+Regardless of the symptoms, Dr. Girgis says, if you have any reaction, you should see an allergist for possible allergy testing and a definitive diagnosis.

 According to the study, the most common allergy-causing foods for adults were: